 - Northern Region is responsible for a nearly 4,000-mile boundary between the U.S. and Canada running from Washington State to Maine, including the Great Lakes region.
 It is comprised of the Bellingham Air and Marine Branch, Great Lakes Air and Marine Branch, and Manassas Air Branch.

 - Southeast Region is responsible for over 2,000 miles of mostly water border on the southeast coast of the continental United States and Puerto Rico.
-It is comprised of the Caribbean Air and Marine Branch, Jacksonville Air and Marine Branch, Miami Air and Marine Branch, and New Orleans Air and Marine Branch.
+It is comprised of the Houston Air and Marine Branch, Caribbean Air and Marine Branch, Jacksonville Air and Marine Branch, Miami Air and Marine Branch, and New Orleans Air and Marine Branch.

 - Southwest Region is responsible for over 2,000 miles of border with Mexico, as well as along the western coast of the U.S. It is comprised of the El Paso Air Branch, Laredo Air Branch, McAllen Air and Marine Branch, San Diego Air and Marine Branch, Tucson Air Branch, Uvalde Air Branch, and Yuma Air Branch.